 Novelist Ann Gelder

-The Writers’ Series welcomes first-time novelist Ann Gelder on Friday, June 13 at 7 p.m. in the LTCC Library.
-Gelder will read selections from her novel, Bigfoot and the Baby, answer audience questions, and sign copies of her book.
-Gelder’s satirical novel, published by Bona Fide Books in Meyers, explores faith, family, and the power of love.
+First-time novelist Ann Gelder visited the Writer's Series in June 2014, reading selections from her novel, Bigfoot and the Baby.
+Gelder's satirical novel, published by Bona Fide Books in Meyers, explores faith, family, and the power of love.
 Concerned with the problem of belief in our time, the novel asks essential questions and explores the answers with wild humor funneled through the main character, Jackie Majesky, a frustrated homemaker who, facing the apocalypse, searches for God and finds Bigfoot instead.

 Gelder's work has appeared in Alaska Quarterly Review, Crazyhorse, Flavorwire, The Millions, The Rumpus, Tin House, Slush Pile, and other fiction and non-fiction publications.
 She has taught literature at Stanford University and the University of California, Berkeley.
 On her website, Gelder refers to herself as a "writer, editor, and recovering academic."

 June Sylvester Saraceno's second full-length collection of poetry, of Dirt and Tar, is forthcoming from Cherry Grove Collections this spring.
 She is also the author of Altars of Ordinary Light, released by Plain View Press in 2007, and a chapbook of prose poems, Mean Girl Trips, published in 2006 by Pudding House Press.
 Saraceno is currently English Program Chair at Sierra Nevada College, where she is director of the popular Writers in the Woods literary speaker series and founding editor of the Sierra Nevada Review.